Help Scout and HIPAA

 Can you sign our BAA, or make changes the Help Scout BAA upon request?

-Unfortunately, we're not able to have unique agreements with customers.
+We are not able to make unique agreements with customers.
 We believe our BAAs accurately cover the scope of our relationship, and for legal reasons, cannot make adjustments to our BAAs.

 Are your integrations HIPAA compliant?